Learn to Think Sensory-Friendly

 Sensory-seeking kids can be a challenge, there’s no question about it.
 In our 20 years of parenting, we’ve had more than a few wiggly-squiggly and (dare I say?) hyperactive kids.
 When Adalia was a sensory-seeking toddler, we had no idea what it meant or how to help.
 I’ll never forget the time in church, at not quite two years old, when she was hitting herself on the head with a hymn book as hard as she could…I am thankful that now that we are raising a few more sensory-seeking kids, that we have more knowledge and resources.
 We feel so much more prepared for helping sensory-seeking kids.

-After our weekend at Refresh last month, I came up the idea of making a sensory-friendly bag to keep in our van.
+After our weekend at Refresh last month, I came up with the idea of making a sensory-friendly bag to keep in our van.
 My kids with special needs have, well, special needs.
 And sometimes that means making accommodations in our home and family.
 This little travel bag is one way we are working to meet the sensory needs of all of our children.

 Did you know blowing on pinwheels or bubbles is excellent for regulating breathing and for relaxation?

-Did you know evidence shows that chewing gum can relive stress and anxiety in kids?
+Did you know evidence shows that chewing gum can relieve stress and anxiety in kids?